 Even with the recommended insurance coverage, there may be a deductible in case of a claim.
 The individual or department renting the vehicle is responsible for paying any deductible amount.

-Other Driving Policies: DU policy prohibits persons leading or participating in short-term programs from renting and/or operating 15-passenger vans.
+Other Driving Policies: Vehicular accidents are the number one cause of death and injury to U.S. citizens abroad.
+DU policy prohibits students from operating motor vehicles while abroad unless specific exception has been made by the International Travel Committee.
+DU policy prohibits persons leading or participating in short-term programs from renting and/or operating 15-passenger vans.
 Fifteen-passenger vans present significant rollover hazards, require special training to operate and are not covered by DU's liability insurance.
 It is permissible to rent 12-passenger vans or smaller.

 Also, DU policy prohibits driving after sunset and before dawn in foreign countries because of the increased risks posed by limited sightlines in unfamiliar areas.

 Shared Economies: The University strongly recommends that international travelers do not use any shared transportation economies, like Uber and Lyft, as they have been found to be underinsured and unregulated in many regions around the world.
 Exception: Sufficient liability insurance extends to the Canadian provinces of Alberta, Quebec and Ontario for Uber and to the Canadian province of Ontario for Lyft.